tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_03.md

 A `helper` could be a function or any other variable type.

 * Functions will re-run every time something inside has changed and will bind the returned value to a scope variable and to the view
-* Regular values but be declared both as [Reactive Vars](http://docs.meteor.com/#/full/reactivevar_pkg) and scope variable.
+* Regular values will be declared both as [Reactive Vars](http://docs.meteor.com/#/full/reactivevar_pkg) and scope variable.
 That means that they will bind directly to the view with Angular and also fire a Meteor change event to trigger a re-run if they are used inside a helper function or a Meteor.autorun

 > Example for two helpers with relationship: function that fetches search results (function helper) and string that used as search parameter (string helper). we will show more of those examples in the next chapters of the tutorials.